hi I’m Cheyenne, welcome to my blog!

 And as far as the soft part…it’s more of an affirmation and hope.
 The recognition of my deep desire for a life of softness—treating myself with care, opening my heart to receiving the beautiful things I desire.

-To be softly melancholic is to be deeply reflective, thoughtful and meditative with an approach laced with care, empathy, and emotional intelligence.
+To be softly melancholic is to be deeply reflective, thoughtful and meditative with an approach laced with care, empathy, and emotional intelligence. my goal is to learn to celebrate this part of myself instead of trying to bury it.

 love,